 Groningen, den Haag, Batavia 1932

 Flight 844 with final destination Amsterdam made a perfectly normal take-off at 03:33.
 Shortly after take-off captain de Roos of PH-LKT asked the tower controller to keep the runway lights on, requesting permission for a low run over the airfield.
 Both requests were granted.
 This was the last communication with the aircraft.
 The tower had no voice recording equipment.
-A traffic controller left the tower to shout to the people waiting: He's making a low pass!
+A traffic controller left the tower to shout to the people waiting:He's making a low pass!

 One minute before the crash, the captain used the PA system to inform the passengers they would get one last glimpse of the Biak lights before continuing to Manila, Philippines.
-The aircraft was seen to flash landing lights on and off while making a 180 degree turn over Owi island at about 1000ft (300m), but gradually lost altitude until it hit the sea and broke apart in two or three pieces, to burst into an enormous fire with a sound like a bomb exploding.
+The aircraft was seen to flash landing lights on and off while making a 180 degree turn over Owi island at about 1000ft (300m), but gradually lost altitude until it hit the sea and broke apart in two or three pieces, to burst into anenormousfire with a sound like a bomb exploding.
 It sank almost immediately in 250m of water.

 Papuas went out on the night sea in their canoes and managed to rescue 12 passengers, of whom 2 died later.
 All 9 crew members and 49 passengers died.
 It was the largest disaster in KLM's history till then.

-The Dutch Rijks Luchtvaart Dienst (equivalent of the Aeronautic Safety Board) concluded that aircraft was in good technical condition; there was nothing wrong with the crew, loading of the aircraft or weather conditions.
+last flight of the NeutronThe Dutch Rijks Luchtvaart Dienst (equivalent of the Aeronautic Safety Board) concluded that aircraft was in good technical condition; there was nothing wrong with the crew, loading of the aircraft or weather conditions.
 The Board thought that the aircraft had started coming down from 300m tot 150m for the low pass at a rather early stage; it would have been impossible to see the airport lights from a height of 50-75 m because of the vegetation.
-The Board could not understand why the pilot would have continued his descent under these conditions, and concluded that, even had there been some technical failure, the pilot's reaction to it might have been wrong.
+The Board could not understand why the pilot would have continued his descent under these conditions, and concluded that, even had there been some technical failure, the pilot's reaction to it might have been wrong.Remember: This was in 1957, only one year before Pan American started their first trans oceanic services with Boeing 707 jets.
+Even if they would never have pulled this trick at Idlewild or Schiphol, or even Curaçao, at the time, it seems incredible that KLM Super Constellation captains were then still using that cowboy style of flying when given a chance.
+Captain de Roos seems to have been known to have a

-The Board concluded that low run passes should be avoided in normal line flights.
-The magnitude of the danger that is inherent in the proximity of the ground on takeoff and landing should not be increased unnecessarily by flying at low altitude.
-KLM then sent out a directive to all flyers to that effect.
+The Board concluded thatlow run passesshould be avoided in normal line flights.The magnitude of the danger that is inherent in the proximity of the ground on takeoff and landing should not be increased unnecessarily by flying at low altitude.KLM then sent out a directive to all flyers to that effect.predilection for low passes with many lights on.

-In February 2000 a request was made to reopen the investigation because of accounts regarding the possibility that the crew had been drinking alcoholic beverages prior to the flight.
-Family of the captain in question also wanted the investigation to be reopened to clear his name.
+Not watching the cockpit instruments but relying on visual observations can kill you fast: The aircraft gradually lost height and hit the water.
+It also happened to Viruly in Shannon, and to many others.In February 2000 a request was made to reopen the investigation because of accounts regarding the possibility that the crew had been drinking alcoholic beverages prior to the flight.
+Family of the captain in question also wanted the investigation to be reopened to clear his name.You know, if I had been the captain's family, I would have left well enough alone.

 The complete pronouncement of the Board of Inquiry (in Dutch)